 To implement this exercise, we need to map model variables to data in order to match these three targets.
-For the first two targets, the shares of real expenditures are computed in the model as $p_m^{US}c_m/p{s_T}^{US}c{s_T}$ and $p{s_N}^{US}c{s_N}/p{s_T}^{US}c{s_T}$ (where we use U.S. prices as international prices) and they map directly to the corresponding shares in the ICP dataset.
-15 For the last target, we need to compute aggregate labor productivity in the model and we also need to account for the fact that GDP in our model economy (which consists of manufacturing and services) does not map to GDP in the data.
-In the model, nominal aggregate value added (at domestic prices) can be calculated for each country from the production side as $Y = \sum_i p_i^y y_i$ or from the expenditure side as $Y = \sum{i} p{i}c{i}$.
+For the first two targets, the shares of real expenditures are computed in the model as $p_m^{US} c_m / p{s_T}^{US} c{s_T}$ and $p{s_N}^{US} c{s_N} / p{s_T}^{US} c{s_T}$ (where we use U.S. prices as international prices) and they map directly to the corresponding shares in the ICP dataset.17 For the last target, we need to compute aggregate labor productivity in the model, which maps to real output per worker in manufacturing and services in the data.
+In the model, aggregate value added in domestic prices can be calculated for each country from the production side as $Y = \sum_i p_i^y y_i$ or from the expenditure side as $Y = \sum{i} p_i c_i$.
 To compare quantities across countries, we follow the approach of the ICP dataset and compute real aggregate value added from the expenditure side using a common set of international prices for all countries.
-We use U.S. prices as the international prices and real aggregate value added (at international prices) for each country is computed as $y = \sum{i} p_i^{US} c_i$.
-To compute aggregate labor productivity in each country, we divide real aggregate value added y by the total employment allocation to manufacturing and both types of services implied by development accounting.
+We use U.S. prices as the international prices and real aggregate value added for each country is computed as $y = \sum{i} p_i^{US} c_i$.
+To compute aggregate labor productivity in each country, we divide real aggregate value added y by the total employment allocation to manufacturing and services implied by development accounting.
 Since the model economy consists of manufacturing and services it follows that aggregate value added in the model does not map to total GDP in the data.
 Using the ICP data, we compute aggregate labor productivity in each country for the restricted sectors of our model economy, using the employment shares implied by the development accounting.
-Our third target imposes that, for each country, the model matches data on restricted aggregate labor productivity in the manufacturing and service sectors relative to that of the United States.
+Our third target imposes that, for each country, the model matches data on aggregate labor productivity in the manufacturing and service sectors relative to that of the United States.

-The results of the model are summarized in Table 5, where we report results for sectoral labor productivity and relative prices, all relative to those of the United States.
+The results of the model are summarized in Table 5, where we report results for sectoral labor productivity relative to that of the United States.
 For comparison, we also report the results of the development accounting.
-Recall that the development accounting matches both quantities and prices, while the model imposes no restriction on prices.
-Therefore, the accounting results for prices serve as a comparison of the model with data.
-Also note that the quantities matched in the accounting are the real expenditure shares whereas the reported A's in the model are the value added labor productivity in each sector.
+Note that the quantities matched in the accounting are the real expenditure shares whereas the reported A's in the model are the value added labor productivity in each sector.

-15We note that since international prices in the data are quantity weighted geometric averages of prices in the world, their pattern is strongly influenced by developing country prices and in particular the U.S. price.
+17We note that since international prices in the data are quantity weighted geometric averages of prices in the world, their pattern is strongly influenced by developed country prices and in particular the U.S. price.
 For this reason, our results are insensitive to using international prices in the model instead of U.S. prices.